 Why you are asked to get an FCC license for Business Radios

 Professional two-way radios operate on radio frequencies that are regulated by the Federal Communications Commission (FCC).
 In order to transmit on these frequencies, you are asked to have a license issued by the FCC.
-This license is not required to purchase the radios.
+This license is not required to purchase the radios, but allows the FCC to keep track of how many users are using the frequency and what they are using it for.

-Note that you do NOT need an FCC license for the FRS series, MURS series or DTR series or other Family two-way radios.)
+Note that you do NOT need an FCC license for FRS series, MURS series or DTR series of radios as well as select other types of family two-way radios.

 How to apply for an FCC license

-You will receive all necessary forms in the package that your radios arrive in.
+If you order your radio from Tech Wholesale, you will receive all of the necessary forms to apply for an FCC license in the package that your radios arrive in.

 To apply for a GMRS license, you will need FCC Forms 605 and 159 (which come with your radios).

 Professional two-way radios operate on Private Land Mobile frequencies.
-Application is made on FCC Form 601 and Schedules D, E and G (which come with your radios).
+Application for this type of license is made on FCC Form 601 and Schedules D, E and G (which come with your radios).

 Currently the UHF and VHF frequency bands are congested and often there is not enough spectrum available for licensees to expand their existing systems or implement new systems.
 This mandate requires licensees to operate more efficiently, either on narrower channel bandwidths or increased voice paths on existing channels.
-This will allow creation of additional channels within the same spectrum, thereby supporting more users.What do I need to do before January 1, 2011 versus January 1, 2013?
+This will allow creation of additional channels within the same spectrum, thereby supporting more users without the need for additional frequencies.

-Manufacturers can no longer certify, product or import equipment capable of operating at 25 kHz efficiency after January 1, 2011.
-While providers can still sell 25 kHz equipment after that date, if it was manufactured/imported prior to January 1, 2011, it may be increasingly difficult to match your existing radios.
-You should consider either purchasing additional 25 kHz radios before 2011, or accelerate your system migration to 12.5 kHz efficiency.
+Additionally, radio manufacturers can no longer certify, produce or import equipment capable of operating at the 25 kHz efficiency.
+If your equipment was manufactured or imported prior to January 1, 2011, it may be increasingly difficult to match your existing radios.
+If you haven't already, you should consider accelerating your system migration to the 12.5 kHz efficiency.

 By January 1, 2013 all licensees must convert to and operate in at least 12.5 kHz efficiency.